tryton/trytond/doc/models.rst

 Where ``country`` is a ``Many2One`` field on the current field.
-The number *dots* in the left hand side of a condition is not limited, but the underlying relation must be a ``Many2One``.
+The number of *dots* in the left hand side of a condition is not limited, but the underlying relation must be a ``Many2One``.

-Which if used in a search call on the Address model will result in something similar to the following sql code (the actual sql query will be more complex since it has to take care of the access rights of the user.):
+If used in a search call on the Address model this will result in something similar to the following sql code (the actual sql query will be more complex since it has to take care of the access rights of the user):

 .. highlight:: sql